★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 This one is optional.
-'Type 1' uses items the moment you release the R Analog Stick.
-'Type 2' requires you to align the pointer to the item then press the R Analog Stick to use it.
+'Type 1' does the action the moment you release the R Analog Stick.
+'Type 2' requires you to align the pointer to the item and then press the R Analog Stick to use it.

-This may be daunting at first but this helps in the long run.
-We suggest turning it to Fast when you start playing the game so when you get to the mid-game, you are used to it already!
+This may be daunting at first, but it can help in the long run.
+We suggest turning it to Fast when you start playing the game so you'll get used to it by the mid-game!

 If you do not have any specific reason to use a zoomed-in view, we suggest turning the camera distance to 100 (maximum).
 This gives you a wider area of view which helps in environmental awareness!

-Under Gyroscope, you can choose to toggle it on or off, adjust sensitivity, and more.
+Under Gyroscope or Motion Sensor, you can choose to toggle it on or off, adjust sensitivity, and more.

-Under Audio you can choose to adjust multiple volume bars, multiplayer voice settings, and more.
-If you cannot stand the Hunter shouting random words while hunting, you may change Player Voice Frequency to OFF.
+Under Audio, you can adjust multiple volume bars, multiplayer voice settings, and more.
+If you cannot stand the Hunter shouting random words while hunting, you may set Player Voice Frequency to OFF.